Limit Order Books: Empirical Observations in LOBs

 \subsubsection{Market impact}

-In contrast to the wealth of empirical studies on price impact, little has been published to date on market impact.
-However, by considering the impact of market events on the depths available not only at $b(t)$ and $a(t)$ but also at nearby prices, \textcite{Hautsch:2009} were able to track how order arrivals affected the state of the LOB $L(t)$ of 30 stocks traded on Euronext.
-In particular, limit orders placed at a price $p \leq b(t)$ (respectively, $p \geq a(t)$) were found to cause a significant permanent increase in $b(t)$ (respectively, decrease in $a(t)$), working at the 95\% level.
-Limit orders with a relative price of $\delta p$ or $2 \delta p$ were found to affect $b(t)$ and $a(t)$ only 20\% less, on average, than limit orders placed at $b(t)$ and $a(t)$ (i.e., with a relative price of 0).
-Limit orders placed with negative relative price were found to have significant market impact.
-The market impact of a market order was found to be, on average, four times greater than that of a limit order of the same size.

-The effect on $b(t)$ and $a(t)$ caused by limit orders arriving with a relative price of zero was observed to occur more quickly than for limit orders arriving with positive relative price.
-The market impact of limit orders placed inside the spread was found to be largely instantaneous,\footnote{Note that, by definition, a buy (respectively, sell) limit order placed inside the spread immediately affects $b(t)$ (respectively, $a(t)$).} with little permanent impact, whereas limit orders that arrived with zero or positive relative price were observed to have no immediate impact but significant permanent impact.
+In contrast to the wealth of empirical studies on price impact, almost no publications address the market impact of a given action.
+To our knowledge, the sole exception is the study of how order arrivals affected the state of the LOBs $\mathcal{L}(t)$ for 30 stocks on Euronext by \citet{Hautsch:2011market}.
+Limit orders placed with negative relative price had a significant market impact, and limit orders placed with price $p \leq b(t)$ (respectively, $p \geq a(t)$) caused a significant permanent increase in $b(t)$ (respectively, decrease in $a(t)$).
+On average, the market impact of a market order was about four times greater than that of a limit order of the same size, and limit orders with relative prices of $\pi$ or $2 \pi$ affected $b(t)$ and $a(t)$ about $20\%$ less than limit orders placed at $b(t)$ and $a(t)$.
+Limit orders that arrived with non-negative relative price had no immediate market impact but significant permanent market impact.
+This impact materialized more quickly for limit orders that arrived at $b(t)$ and $a(t)$ than it did for limit orders that arrived with positive relative prices.
+By contrast, the market impact of limit orders placed inside of the bid-ask spread was largely instantaneous,\footnote{A buy (respectively, sell) limit order placed inside the bid-ask spread necessarily affects $b(t)$ (respectively, $a(t)$) immediately.} with little permanent impact.